-Navy IW Operations in Afghanistan and Iraq
+Navy IW Operations in Middle East and Afghanistan

-Among the most readily visible of the Navy's IW (and CT) operations in recent years have been those carried out by Navy sailors serving ashore in Afghanistan and (in earlier years) Iraq.
-Regarding its operations in the Middle East, the Department of the Navy (DON) states the following in its FY2015 budget highlights book:
+Among the most readily visible of the Navy's IW (and CT) operations in recent years have been those carried out by Navy sailors serving ashore in the Middle East and Afghanistan.
+Regarding its operations in the Middle East, the Department of the Navy (DON) states the following in its FY2017 budget highlights book:

-FY 2014 continues supporting Navy and Marine Corps operations in Afghanistan.
-Today the Marine Corps has a declining force of ~8,000 Marines in the U.S. Central Command (CENTCOM) with 3,900 in Afghanistan, reflecting the continuing responsible drawdown of forces in Afghanistan.
+Today the Marine Corps has a force of ~3,000 Marines ashore in the U.S. Central Command (CENTCOM) and another ~1,800 afloat throughout CENTCOM [Central Command]....